IMRL/IMRL/README.md

 5. [Lidar-histogram](https://github.com/IMRL/lidar-hist): Liang Chen, Jian Yang, and Hui Kong, Lidar-histogram for fast road and obstacle detection, IEEE International Conference on Robotics and Automation (ICRA) 2017.

-Wecome to join us!
+Welcome to join us!
 We are always looking for students who have strong motivations in robotics/AI/computer-vision research and outstanding academic background in computer programming (C++/Python/Matlab etc.) and mathmatics.
 Please feel free to drop us an email at tom.hui.kong@gmail.com or konghui@njust.edu.cn.